GitDataOrg/.meta/README.md

 Value | Description | Requeried
 ------|-------------|----------
-type | A type of constraint (`unique`, `foreign` or `check`) | Yes column | A dependent refer column or set of a group of columns | Yes table | Parent table wich contains records | No references | A column or a group of columns of parent table wich contains records | No
+type | A type of constraint (`unique`, `foreign` or `check`) | Yes columns | A dependent refer column or set of a group of columns | Yes table | Parent table wich contains records | No references | A column or a group of columns of parent table wich contains records | No